Dutch East Indies: Cuisine

-The Dutch colonial families through their domestic servants and cooks were exposed to Indonesian cuisine, as the result they developed a taste for native tropical spices and dishes.
-A notable Dutch East Indies colonial dish is rijsttafel, the rice table that consists of 7 to 40 popular dishes from across the colony.
+Dutch colonial families, through their domestic servants and cooks, were exposed to Indonesian cuisine, and as a result they developed a taste for native tropical spices and dishes.
+A notable Dutch East Indies colonial dish is rijsttafel, a rice table consisting of 7 to 40 popular dishes from across the colony.
 More an extravagant banquet than a dish, the Dutch colonials introduced the rice table not only so they could enjoy a wide array of dishes at a single setting but also to impress visitors with the exotic abundance of their colony.

-Through colonialism the Dutch introduced European dishes such as bread, cheese, barbecued steak and pancake.
+Throughout the colonial period the Dutch introduced European dishes such as bread, cheese, barbecued steak and pancake.
 As the producer of cash crops; coffee and tea were also popular in the colonial East Indies.
-Bread, butter and margarine, sandwiches filled with ham, cheese or fruit jam, poffertjes, pannekoek and Dutch cheeses were commonly consumed by colonial Dutch and Indos during the colonial era.
+Bread, butter and margarine, sandwiches filled with ham, cheese or fruit jam, poffertjes, pannenkoek and Dutch cheeses were commonly consumed by colonial Dutch and Indos during the colonial era.
 Some of the native upperclass ningrat (nobles) and a few educated native were exposed to European cuisine, and it was held with high esteem as the cuisine of upperclass elite of Dutch East Indies society.
 This led to the adoption and fusion of European cuisine into Indonesian cuisine.
-Some dishes which were created during the colonial era are Dutch influenced: they include selat solo (solo salad), bistik jawa (Javanese beef steak), semur (from Dutch smoor), sayur kacang merah (brenebon) and sop buntut.
+Some dishes which were created during the colonial era are Dutch-influenced: they include selat solo (solo salad), bistik jawa (Javanese beef steak), semur (from Dutch smoor), sayur kacang merah (brenebon) and sop buntut.
 Cakes and cookies also can trace their origin to Dutch influences; such as kue bolu (tart), pandan cake, lapis legit (spekkoek), spiku (lapis Surabaya), klappertaart (coconut tart) and kaasstengels (cheese cookies).
 Kue cubit commonly found in front of schools and marketplaces are believed to be derived from poffertjes.